napari.layers.Points#

 Blending mode

-property canvas_size_limits: Tuple[float, float]#
+property canvas_size_limits: tuple[float, float]#

 Limit the canvas size of points